4 Ingredient Limoncello- Homemade Summer in a Bottle

 A sherry crystal glass filed with yellow liquid and rimmed with lemon peel

-Equipment needed to make Limoncello:
+Equipment needed to make 4 ingredient homemade Limoncello:

 • Airtight Glass Jar